ElazarK/content-docs/scripts/CBFindHash.md

+---
+id: cb-find-hash
+title: CB Find Hash  (Deprecated)
+---

 `Deprecated`

-This script searches Carbon Black for a connection to the specified MD5 file hash(es).
+This script searches Carbon Black for a connection to the specified MD5 hash(es) of a file(s).

 ## Script Data
 ---